How to grow and Train Star Jasmine on Trellis, Brick Wall, and Wire?

 A beautiful vine to grow in warm, temperate areas is jasmine.
 It grows exquisite, fragrant blooms with glossy green foliage on both bushes and vines.

-Train jasmine to climb a fence, trellis, or other similar structure to create a lovely privacy screen or vertical accent in your landscape.
+Train Jasmine to climb a fence, trellis, or other similar structure to create a lovely privacy screen or vertical accent in your landscape.
 The vine will still flourish without training, but it can appear unkempt and uncared for.
 It may also spread unchecked and choke other plants.

 Thanks for reading!
 Happy gardening!